Tours on two wheels

 In the sanctuary, orchids should be blooming; for more, see Spring in Door County.

-June 17, Fat Tire Tour of Milwaukee.
-The original crawl through Milwaukee celebrates its 39th year with a meandering, 25-mile-max ride.
+Mid-June, Fat Tire Tour of Milwaukee.
+The original crawl through Milwaukee is a meandering, 25-mile-max ride.
 Usually, it starts at Best Place, the old Pabst Brewery hospitality room, and includes stops at Lakefront Brewery and Wolski's Tavern.

 Costumes are encouraged.
 It's a benefit for the Wisconsin Bike Fed.